wshota66/usefulPythonCode-S.Watanabe/README.md

 # How to Use
 A Python installation (preferably Python 3) and basic knowledge of Python is required, most crucially the ability to install required libraries and how to run the script.
 For most scripts in here, running should open up a GUI (graphical interface) asking to select files.
 On some scripts that is all, but others may require you to return to the command prompt/terminal to enter additional information.

+## Disclaimers
+Some of these scripts will make permanent changes to user-selected file names.
+Please use at your own risk.

 # Python
 Reccomended as the first programming language to learn by many, it uses easi(er) to understand syntax and boasts a massive collection of 3rd party libraries (libraries: basically code packaged into accessible functions), which makes Python a powerful tool that continues to grow along with its large community of contributors.
 Learning Python will unlock office automation, an gateway to AI and free programs others in the community have coded.